OAGi/Score/docs/user_guide/index.rst

-On many pages where entities need to be selected, to find the entity you need, type the search term into a Search field, such as the *Name*, *Description*, *Property Term*, *DEN*, *Business Context* fields and then click the “Search” button.
+On many pages where entities need to be selected, to find the entity you need, type the search term into a Search field, such as the *Name*, *Description*, *Property Term*, *DEN*, *Business Context* fields and then click the "Search" button.
 This will list entities whose respective fields contain those terms.

 Multiple words entered into the text search field are treated as AND.
 The system will return entities that contain both of these words in any order.
 However, there is an option to search for words that must appear together in the same order using double quotes.
-For example, enter [“Process Inventory”] in the DEN search field will return entities whose DEN contains those two words in that order.
+For example, enter ["Process Inventory"] in the DEN search field will return entities whose DEN contains those two words in that order.

 In future Score release an autocomplete drop-down list with suggested